Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 four months

-for delivery of final state
+for passing the final state

 exams